zextras/carbonio-storages-ce/README.md

 - `SLIMSTORE_PORT`

-The port the slimstore is listening for http connections.
+The port the Storages-CE is listening for http connections.

 - `SLIMSTORE_BASE_URL`

-The suffix path at which the slimstore is served.
+The suffix path at which the Storages-CE is served.
 The full url is constructed in the following way:

 `(http|https)://0.0.0.0:${SLIMSTORE_PORT}/${SLIMSTORE_BASE_URL}`

 - `SLIMSTORE_LOGGING_DIRNAME`

-Folder including log files produced by slimstore
+Folder including log files produced by Storages-CE

 - `SLIMSTORE_HTTPS_KEY_PATH`
 - `SLIMSTORE_HTTPS_CERT_PATH`